 The FDA Foundation Research Program works to accelerate and improve evidence generation for the assessment of the risks and benefits of regulated products.

-Through IMEDS, the FDA Foundation provides access to FDA-quality data to facilitate the analyses of medical product safety evaluations for private-sector entities, such as regulated industry, academic institutions, and non-profit organizations.
+Through its Medical Evidence and Development Surveillance (IMEDS) program, the FDA Foundation provides access to FDA-quality data to facilitate the analyses of medical product safety evaluations for private-sector entities, such as regulated industry, academic institutions,…

 The Expanded Access Navigator, or EA Navigator, represents a unique partnership between the Reagan-Udall Foundation for the FDA, patient advocacy organizations, the pharmaceutical industry, and the federal government to provide clear, digestible information on single-patient EA.

 The tobacco operational evaluation began September 21, 2022.
 The evaluation will address the Center for Tobacco Products' programs for regulations and guidance, application review, compliance and enforcement, and communication with the public and other stakeholders.
 The panel will not address tobacco policy issues, which are outside the scope of this evaluation.

 The report is due to Commissioner Califf on December 19, 2022.
 We are currently in the Report Generation stage of this project.